CRA Supplier Due Diligence: Questionnaire & Red Flags

 Relying on Self-Attestation

 Fix: Always obtain written evidence.
-No DoC copy = no purchase.
+No DoC copy, no purchase.
+A signed questionnaire is the floor, not the ceiling.

 One-Time Assessment